On reflections of congruence hyperbolic manifolds

-Given an integer $s \geq 3$, let $\Theta_s$ be the graph consisting of two vertices and $s$ edges joining those vertices, and let $\iota_s$ be the involution of $\Theta_s$ that interchanges the vertices, and inverts each edge of, $\Theta_s$.
-Then $\Theta_r$ is the dual graph to the decomposition of~$\hat{M}$ along~$\partial \hat{M}_\mathrm{cut}$, and $\iota_r$ the involution of $\Theta_r$ induced by $\hat{\tau}$.
-Now~$\Theta_3$ admits a degree-$3$ cover that is a complete bipartite graph $K_{3,3}$ and to which $\iota_3$ lifts as an involution~$\iota_{3,3}$ whose fixed point set is nonseparating.
-We can obtain from $K_{3,3}$ a degree-$3$ cover of $\Theta_r$ to which $\iota_r$ lifts as an involution whose fixed point set is nonseparating by adding $r-3$ edges joining each pair of vertices of $K_{3,3}$ interchanged by $\iota_{3,3}$.
-The corresponding cover of $\hat{M}$ is then as desired. \end{proof} As is apparent from the proof, Proposition \ref{prop:negativelycurved} holds under milder assumptions than negative curvature, but we chose to phrase the statement in that form given the longstanding open question of Gromov \cite{MR919829} as to whether indeed every Gromov-hyperbolic group is residually finite.
+As is apparent from the proof, Proposition \ref{prop:negativelycurved} holds under milder assumptions than negative curvature, but we chose to phrase the statement in that form given the longstanding open question of Gromov \cite{MR919829} as to whether indeed every Gromov-hyperbolic group is residually finite.
 In light of the ideas that went into the proof of the virtual Haken conjecture (see \cite{MR3363584} and the references therein), it seems more plausible that the fundamental group of any closed negatively curved manifold is residually finite under the assumption that the manifold contains a closed embedded totally geodesic hypersurface.